 4. State law requires all new students under the age of 22 entering a higher education institution to show proof of having the bacterial meningitis vaccination or booster 10 days prior to the start of term in which they are attending.

 The Basic Peace Officer Program is offered in both a part-time and full-time format.
 The full-time day program requires 19 weeks for completion.
-The part-time program requires approximately 43 weeks for completion..
-The classes are conducted at the McKinney Campus.
+The classes are conducted at the Public Safety Training Center.